MaxMcIntyre/Year3-Notes/cs342/cs342-notes.md

 * Leave-one-out (LOO) cross-validation: train on all but one training example
    * Repeat $n$ times and average
 * $E_{test}$ more accurately approximated with more folds, but more expensive to compute
-   * If we have 20 depths with 5 folds for example, then there are 100 models to be fit
+   * If we have 20 depths with 5 folds for example, then there are 100 models to fit

 ![k-fold-cross-validation-algorithm](./images/k-fold-cross-validation-algorithm.PNG)